samirelanduk/atomium/docs/source/overview.rst

 Pdb Models
 ~~~~~~~~~~

 The heart of a Pdb is its model.
-A PdbModel represents the structure contained
+A :py:class:`.PdbModel` represents the
-in that PDB file, and is the environment in which all other molecules and
+structure contained in that PDB file, and is the environment in which all other
-structures are based.
+molecules and structures are based.

 All Pdb objects have a list of models, which in most cases will contain a single
 model.
 Structures created from NMR will often have multiple models - each